-Waqf Board Property Act
+What Is Waqf Board Property Act ?

 The Waqf Act was passed in 1954 and amended in 1995 to give boards more power and authority to control their assets.
 However, this act's powers were significantly expanded in 2013, granting the Waqf Board the authority to claim any property as waqf board property, regardless of its current ownership.
-This means that the Board can acquire properties at any time and in any location, without the need for a legal process or the ability for property owners to challenge this in court.

 In simple words, the waqf board has unlimited power to snatch the property of others in the name of Muslim charity, and you are not allowed even to raise your voice regarding that.
 According to the data of the Waqf Management System of India, there are currently 8,54,509 properties under the authority of the waqf board, spread over 8 lac acres of land.
-It's staggering to consider that the Waqf Board, after the Indian railways and armed forces, holds the most significant land ownership in India.
-This fact underscores the vast reach and influence of the Waqf Board.

 What Are The Roles Of the Waqf Board?

-Waqf boards oversee the management of Waqf properties, ensuring they're utilized solely for religious, pious, and charitable endeavors.
-Revenue generated from these properties is earmarked for religious causes.
-They also handle disputes related to Waqf properties and safeguard them, preserving cultural and religious heritage like historical mosques and tombs.
-These boards play a crucial role in utilizing assets and revenue for welfare initiatives, including education and healthcare for needy Muslims.
 Additionally, they have the authority to reclaim lost properties, authorize transfers like sales or leases of immovable Waqf properties, and ensure compliance with relevant laws.
 In essence, Waqf boards serve to uphold the sacred purpose of these properties while also supporting the broader welfare of the Muslim community.

 These works are admirable because the Waqf Board will use them for people in need within their religion.
 Still, the issue that creates dispute over this act is section 3, which states that if the Waqf "thinks" that the land belongs to a Muslim, it is the Waqf's property.